 (1) More than 1 week before the certificate is signed; or

 (2) More than 30 days before the facility or the Veterans’ Administration hospital receives the application for admission.

-(c) A certificate may not be used for an admission if the physician, psychologist, or psychiatric nurse practitioner who signed the certificate:
+(c) A certificate may not be used for an admission if the physician, psychologist, psychiatric nurse practitioner, licensed certified social worker–clinical, or licensed clinical professional counselor who signed the certificate:

 (1) Has a financial interest, through ownership or compensation, in a proprietary facility and admission to that proprietary facility is sought for the individual whose status is being certified; or